 Everyone in ministry in the Diocese is encouraged to pursue their Continuing Ministerial Development(CMD), Education and Training for their own, and the wider Church's ongoing flourishing.

-To support this, the Formation and Ministry Team arranges courses and events for clergy and lay ministers.
+To support this, the Mission and Ministry Development Team arranges courses and events for clergy and lay ministers.
 Some courses are related directly to major transition points of ministry: new post, mid-ministry, pre-retirement.
 Others are subject or special interest-focused.

 On this page we cover: